-European Union is a group of a number of states which are combined on the basis of economy and union in political grounds as well.
+EU or European Union is a group of a number of states which are combined on the basis of economy and union in political grounds, as well.
 EU is situated in Europe and has indulged a number of member states increasing in size quite speedily.
+European Union was established under its current name in 1993.
+Capital of the EU is Brussels.
+By now, there are 28 states (2015) in the European Union.
 The decisions of EU are based on the opinions of the states that act as its members.
-European Union has a parliament which has elections held every 5 years and the participants of these elections are EU citizens.
-EU has made a single market which has a system of laws that are standard and are applied on all the states which are members.
+European Union has a parliament, which has elections held every 5 years.
+The participants of these elections are EU citizens.
+EU has made a single market, which has a system of laws that are standard and are applied to all the states which are members.
 European Union makes sure that the movement of services and people in this area are maintained.
-EU has generated 26 percent of the total economy and has a population of about 500 million as calculated in the year 2010.
+EU has generated 26 percent of the total economy.
+European Union has a population of 507, 416, 607 as calculated in the year 2014.

 United Nations is an internationally accepted organization which aims at providing its cooperative services in laws, security, economy, and laws to create peace in the world.
-UN was founded after the end of World War 2 in order to achieve global peace and to create a platform where dialogues can happen.
-UN has about 192 members currently which are all the recognized states in the world.
-Organization runs with six main portions which are Security Council, General Assembly, Secretariat, Economic and Social Council, International Court of Justice and UN Trusteeship Council.
-UN is working with a number of organizations currently such as the World Food Programmed and World Health Organization.
-The member states of UN provide financial assistance to the organization with Arabic, English, Spanish, Russian, French, and Chinese languages.
+UN was founded in 1945, after the end of World War 2 in order to achieve global peace and to create a platform where dialogues can happen.
+Headquarters of the UN is in New York.
+Currently, UN has about 193 members all of which are the recognized states in the world.
+The organization runs with six main blocks, which are Security Council, General Assembly, Secretariat, Economic and Social Council, International Court of Justice and UN Trusteeship Council.
+UN is working with a number of organizations currently such as the World Food Programme (WFP) and World Health Organization (WHO).

 What is the difference between EU and UN?

 • EU stands for European Union while UN stands for United Nations.